SpineEventEngine/SpineEventEngine.github.io/docs/guides/validation-user-guide.md

 Spine enhances Protobuf with a validation library.

 This guide will walk you though the API of Spine validation library.
-All of the validation features described here are currently supported in the Java environment many are supported in Dart as well.
+All of the validation features described here are currently supported in the Java environment.
+Many are supported in Dart as well.
 For more info, see the description of individual constraints.

 ## Validation options